Analysis

 $29.00

-Alcohol by volume is a worldwide standard measure of how much alcohol is contained in a given volume of an alcoholic beverage.
-Alcohol (ethanol) is the main product of primary fermentation and a critical measurement in the determination of tax rates as well as aromas, flavors and stability.
-Alcohol measurement is useful in fermentations where high potential alcohol is a concern.
-It is also useful in advance of secondary (malolactic) fermentation to determine the correct bacteria strain selection.
+Alcohol (ethanol) is the main product of primary fermentation and a critical measurement in the determination of tax rates, flavors and microbial stability.
+Additionally, the measurement of alcohol is useful in advance of malolactic fermentation to determine the correct bacteria strain selection.

 Includes